ChalmersGU-data-structure-courses/dsabook/src/markdown/02-analysis-part-1/07-calculating-running-time.md

 :::: example
 #### Example: Many for-loops

-We now analyze a code fragment with several `for` loops, some of which are nested.
+We now analyse a code fragment with several `for` loops, some of which are nested.